Taxation in Japan: Controversial tax law

-Japanese income tax system is a progressive tax rate that increases in stages as income increases.
+The Japanese income tax system has a progressive tax rate, that increases in stages as income increases.

 The method of tax payment differs between those who work for a company and those who do business on their own.

 The company you work for deducts income tax from your salary in advance and collectively pays the tax on your behalf, which is called "源泉徴収(Gensen choshu)".

 Calculating one's own income and tax for the year and filing a tax return with the tax office is called "確定申告(kakutei shinkoku)".